Prosecutor files charge in police shooting of black man

 Nashville District Attorney Glenn Funk said in a statement that he requested a warrant Thursday to charge officer Andrew Delke in the death of 25-year-old Daniel Hambrick.
 A General Sessions judge found probable cause and signed Delke's arrest warrant Thursday after a magistrate judge ruled earlier Thursday that there wasn't enough evidence, The Tennessean reported .

-Surveillance video from a nearby school shows the 25-year-old officer chased and shot Hambrick on July 26 as Hambrick ran away on a sidewalk near an apartment complex.
-Authorities say the incident began with a traffic stop and Hambrick had a gun.
+The incident reignited questions about policing of Nashville's black community last month when the surveillance video from a nearby school was released.
+The tape shows that the 25-year-old officer chased and shot Hambrick on July 26 as Hambrick ran away on a sidewalk near an apartment complex.

+According to an arrest affidavit released by the court clerk, the incident began when Delke tailed a white sedan while looking for stolen vehicles and known juvenile offenders, though he found the car wasn't stolen.
+He "continued to follow to see if he could develop a reason to stop the Impala," in which he never saw the driver or determined how many people were inside, it says.

+Delke turned on his emergency lights as the car pulled onto the interstate, but Delke followed policy and didn't pursue.
+Instead, he followed from a distance, the affidavit says.
+Eventually, Delke lost track of the car and pulled into an apartment parking lot and mistook a different white four-door sedan for the one he was seeking, it says.
+Several people were in the area as Delke stopped near this other car, one of them Hambrick, who began to run, the affidavit says.

 Funk said filing the homicide charge in General Sessions court lets the case be presented in open court as transparently as possible, since grand jury proceedings are secret.